edgeimpulse/example-inferencing-generic-node/README.md

 Build your project and flash it as you would do normally.

-See the Generic Node Documentation for more info: [https://www.genericnode.com/docs/getting-started/se-sw/env-setup/stm32cubeide/](https://www.genericnode.com/docs/getting-started/se-sw/env-setup/stm32cubeide/)
+See the Generic Node documentation for more information: [https://www.genericnode.com/docs/getting-started/se-sw/env-setup/stm32cubeide/](https://www.genericnode.com/docs/getting-started/se-sw/env-setup/stm32cubeide/)

 Now open a Serial Monitor and you should see the following output with your custom parameters: